 However, the agent can add or remove content from the notes generated by the AI.
 And with time, the AI model learns from this and gradually improves note accuracy.
 It needs the human feedback and context in order to succeed — and vice versa.
 Taking it farther: When coupled with a real-time assistance solution, these notes can provide standardized information to support better suggestions for agent effectiveness.
 Humans and machines working together — with the same information.
 Watch for the "collaborative" trend, because it's definitely coming.

 Recently, the government has forgiven a small fraction of student loans instead of sending those to debt collections.
 Although it may sound surprising, in the case of student loans, for example, there are ways to have them forgiven: by doing public service work, by making use of income-based schemes, etc. And later, they are forgotten in their credit bureau scores.

 The debt collection industry is moving fast.
 Because it is ever-evolving, keeping up with these trends will require work.
-But the one important takeaway is this — it’s time for leading forward-thinking collection agencies to build an intelligent, data-driven, omnichannel approach.
+But the one important takeaway is this: it’s time for leading, forward-thinking collection agencies to build an intelligent, data-driven, omnichannel approach.
 If you're ready to optimize operations, increase effectiveness, amp up productivity, and minimize risk, then you're ready to talk to Prodigal about this exciting time for collections.

 Reach out to us below to start your collaborative intelligence journey.